-If you are a national of Kuwait, Oman, Qatar or the United Arab Emirates, you may be able to obtain a Short-Term Study visa (lasting 6 months or less) by using the Electronic Visa Waiver (EVW).
-You should still ensure that when travelling to the UK, you carry the relevant Short-term Study visa documents below.
+If you are a national of Kuwait, Oman, Qatar or the United Arab Emirates, you may be able to obtain a visa for a short course of study (where the course lasts 6 months or less) by using the Electronic Visa Waiver (EVW).

 Find out more:

 When you get your visa check it to ensure that: